Welcome to the official page for GSU Mock Trial!

 We are a group of Georgia State students with different majors, backgrounds, career goals, talents, and interests.
 What brings us together is that we love competing in mock trial tournaments against other colleges all over the country.
 We work hard.
 We have a lot of fun.
 And we represent GSU with pride!

 The 2015-2016 season was a big one for us: we added an additional coach, started holding practices at the GSU College of Law, and, for the first time in school history, came within one tournament of advancing to the American Mock Trial Association (AMTA) National Championship Tournament.
-We have most of our team returning for the 2016-2017 season and we are looking to add a second travel team, which will provide more opportunities for team members and make us even more competitive.
-We have our sights set high for 2016-2017, so it is a great time to join us.
+Our 2017-2018 season is so far our best yet.
+In February 2018, we scored a perfect 8-0 at the Regional Tournament and are now poised to advance to the National Championship Tournament in Minneapolis, MN.
+And, for the past two seasons, we have had enough dedicated participants to send 2-3 teams to most tournaments.
+We have our sights set high, so it is a great time to join us!

 Frequently Asked Questions